fsprojects/FAKE/help/gettingstarted.md

 ## What's next?

-Now you are ready to write your own FAKE build scripts.

-In the next article I will show how we can add FxCop to our build in order to check specific naming rules.
+If you want you could now [add a FxCop target](fxcop.html) to your build in order to check specific naming rules or framework guidelines.